Manston Airport: Charter flight operator moves to Lydd

 Newmarket Holidays, which offers flights to Verona and Naples in Italy, said it would move its Kent departures from Manston to Lydd Airport from June.

 The company said the change was being made "in order to avoid any further uncertainty".

-In March, Manston Airport stated it was in talks about closing amid claims it was losing £10,000 a day.'New chapter'
+In March, Manston Airport stated it was in talks about closing amid claims it was losing £10,000 a day.